polurezov8/DesignPatterns/README.md

 ![](https://github.com/polurezov8/Patterns/blob/master/DesignPatterns/Adapter/Adapter.png)

 ## Bridge

+What is it?
-The bridge pattern is a design pattern used in software engineering that is meant to "decouple an abstraction from its implementation so that the two can vary independently", introduced by the Gang of Four.[1]
-The bridge uses encapsulation, aggregation, and can use inheritance to separate responsibilities into different classes.
+* The bridge pattern separates an abstraction from its implementation so that either can be changed without a corresponding change in the other.

-When a class varies often, the features of object-oriented programming become very useful because changes to a program's code can be made easily with minimal prior knowledge about the program.
-The bridge pattern is useful when both the class and what it does vary often.
-The class itself can be thought of as the abstraction and what the class can do as the implementation.
-The bridge pattern can also be thought of as two layers of abstraction.
+What are the benefits?
+* When the bridge pattern is applied to the exploding class hierarchy problem, the benefit is that adding a new feature to the application requires only a single class.

+When should you use this pattern?
+* Use this pattern to resolve the exploding class hierarchy problem or to bridge between one API and another.

 See also the UML class diagram below.

 ![](https://github.com/polurezov8/Patterns/blob/master/DesignPatterns/Bridge/Bridge.png)

 ## Composite

+What is it?
-The composite pattern allows a tree of individual objects and collections of objects to be treated consistently.
+* The composite pattern allows a tree of individual objects and collections of objects to be treated consistently.

+What are the benefits?
-The consistency that the composite pattern brings means that components that operate on the tree structure are simpler and do not need to have knowledge of the different objects types that are in use.
+* The consistency that the composite pattern brings means that components that operate on the tree structure are simpler and do not need to have knowledge of the different objects types that are in use.

+When should you use this pattern?
-Use this pattern when you have a tree structure that contains leaf nodes and collections of objects.
+* Use this pattern when you have a tree structure that contains leaf nodes and collections of objects.
-This pattern is applicable only to tree data structures.

 See also the UML class diagram below.